 Have you ever wondered how to get the perfect candid street photo?
-Spend a few hours with a Leica teacher that will change your life as a photographer
+A few hours that will change your life as a photographer

-Learn how to use your camera quickly in candid situations with an experienced street photography (film, digital, color & black and white) tutor.
+Learn how to use your camera quickly in candid situations with an experienced street photography & Leica (film, digital, color & black and white) teacher/tutor.
 Markus regularly teaches workshops with Leica camera and his work has been awarded and published internationally.

 During a 3-hour street photo tour in New York City, you’ll get a chance to absorb compressed knowledge about (street) photography, composition and the technical aspects of photography – all the while you’re getting the rare chance of observing a street shooter at work… I’m currently using a digital Leica M (Typ 240), and have extensively photographed with a Leica M9, the Leica Monochrom and film Leicas for over a decade.
 The type and brand (Canon, Nikon, Pentax, Olympus, Fujifilm, Panasonic, Sony, smartphone/iPhone) of camera, digital or film, you prefer doesn’t matter at all – and beginners, advanced amateurs and professionals are welcome to meet with me… my street photography workshops cater to YOUR skill level and I teach one-on-one with attention to YOUR needs and YOUR camera (the camera is a whole lot less important than you may think).

 My visitors come from all over the world and their skill levels range from absolute beginner to professional photographer, street photographer to event and wedding shooters.
 Oftentimes I hear the phrase “I can fix it in Photoshop later!”
 No way, I say – I’ll teach you to get it right in the camera and you’ll save time in post – to put it into “perspective” most of my photo post processing is done within 20 seconds flat.